boddhisattva/manage_event_handlers/README.md

 ## About

 This is a program to manage events and their handlers.
+One can find the detailed problem statement [here](https://github.com/boddhisattva/manage_event_handlers/blob/main/problem_statement.md)

 ## Code Related Design Decisions